Davidg8011/cse15l-lab-reports/index.md

 * Using a change directory with no argument brings you back to your home directory.
 As seen here with the check of the PWD command.

 ![Image](CD_lecture1.png)
-* CD with the argument being a valid directory moves into that directly and becomes the current working directory.
+* CD with the argument being a valid directory moves into that directory and becomes the current working directory.

 ![Image](CD3png.png)